rulewis/journey-optimizer.en/help/using/configuration/delegate-subdomain.md

     ![](../assets/subdomain-processing.png)

-1. Once the checks are successfull, the subdomain gets the **[!UICONTROL Success]** status.
+1. Once the checks are successful, the subdomain gets the **[!UICONTROL Success]** status.
 It is ready to be used to deliver messages.

     <!-- later on, users will be notified in Pulse -->